-The REMEDY® Acetabular Cup 46mm ID/54mm OD implants are packaged and distributed sterile.
+The REMEDY® Acetabular Cup implants are packaged and distributed sterile.
 Do not resterilize.
 All packages should be inspected for integrity prior to use.
-If a package is opened, contaminated or damaged it should not be used.
+If a package is opened, contaminated or damaged it should not be

 Caution

 Store in a cool and dry environment.